Tiger Woods is being sued by the parents of an employee who died in a drunken driving crash.

 Erica Herman, Woods' girlfriend and the general manager of the restaurant, is accused of knowing about Immesberger's problems with alcohol and had spoken with Woods about the bartender's drinking problem, the Post reported.

-“Tiger knew, or reasonably should have known, that Immesberger was habitually addicted to the use of any or all alcoholic beverages, and/or was a habitual drunkard,” the lawsuit said according to USA Today.
+“Tiger knew, or reasonably should have known, that Immesberger was habitually addicted to the use of any or all alcoholic beverages, and/or was a habitual drunkard,”

 The suit also stated that Woods and Herman were at the bar days before the crash as Immesberger drank, the Post reported.